FCOO/leaflet-freeze/README.md

 ## Usage

 	map.freeze( [options] )
-will prevent popup, contextmenu, click (optional), pan (optional) and zoom (optional) on the map and prevent popup, contextmenu, mouseover, mouseout, and dragging on the layers/objects on the map
+will prevent popup, contextmenu, click (optional), pan and zoom (optional) on the map and prevent popup, contextmenu, mouseover, mouseout, and dragging on the layers/objects on the map

 	map.thaw();